Designing a Social Media-Based Marketing Model in R&D Policies Using the Strategic CATWOE Approach in the Country’s Home Appliance Industry

 Keywords:

-The purpose of the present study is to design a social media-based marketing model in research and development policies with the CATWOE strategic approach in the country's home appliance industry.
-Considering the identification of components and indicators, the statistical population in the qualitative section includes experts and specialists as well as university professors in the field of social media-based marketing.
-The statistical population includes experts in the field of social media-based marketing, whose number is determined by the snowball method and theoretical saturation.
-In this type of research, the number of experts is usually between 10 and 20 people.
-The statistical population in the quantitative section is home appliance marketers across the country, which, given its unlimited size, was determined as 384 people.
-They were selected based on the simple random sampling method.
-A standard questionnaire was used to measure the variables.
-The validity of the questionnaire was examined by confirmatory factor analysis and the reliability of the questionnaire was also examined by Cronbach's alpha coefficient.
-The research model was tested based on the structural equation method and with the help of PLS software.
-Therefore, the results of the qualitative test of the first question and the holding of three Delphi rounds led to the confirmation of 10 components and 36 sub-components for the components of the social media marketing model.
-And based on the results of the second question, the significance of all 10 identified dimensions was effective on research and development and the level of impact of each of these dimensions was shown in the standard mode.
-The third question showed that knowledge capital was ranked first, technological factors were ranked second, business infrastructure factors were ranked third, business transformation factors were ranked fourth, business strategy factors were ranked fifth, infrastructure factors were ranked sixth, business investment factors were ranked seventh, support policy factors were ranked eighth, global business attitude factors were ranked ninth, and business constraints factors were ranked tenth.
+The objective of the present study is to design a social media-based marketing model within research and development (R&D) policies using the strategic CATWOE approach in the home appliance industry of the country.
+Given the identification of components and indicators, the statistical population in the qualitative phase includes experts, professionals, and university faculty members specializing in social media-based marketing.
+The statistical population consists of experts in the field of social media marketing, selected using the snowball sampling method and theoretical saturation.
+In such studies, the number of experts typically ranges between 10 to 20 individuals.
+In the quantitative phase, the statistical population comprised home appliance marketers across the country, and due to the population's infinite size, the sample size was determined to be 384 individuals.
+Participants were selected using simple random sampling.
+To measure the variables, a standardized questionnaire was employed.
+The validity of the questionnaire was assessed through confirmatory factor analysis, and its reliability was evaluated using Cronbach’s alpha coefficient.
+The research model was tested using structural equation modeling with the help of PLS software.
+As a result of the qualitative testing of the first research question and conducting three rounds of the Delphi method, 10 components and 36 sub-components of the social media-based marketing model were confirmed.
+According to the results of the second question, all 10 identified dimensions had a statistically significant impact on research and development, and the standard impact values of each dimension were reported.
+The third question revealed the following ranking: knowledge capital ranked first, technological factors second, business infrastructure factors third, business transformation factors fourth, business strategy factors fifth, infrastructural factors sixth, business investment factors seventh, supportive policy factors eighth, global business attitude factors ninth, and business constraint factors tenth.

 Downloads